Service blueprint shows the pains of delivering membership

 In January 2018, I began my new role as Digital User Experience Manager at State Library Victoria.
 My first task was to map the current experience of joining the Library, both from offsite and onsite.
 I created a service blueprint to show the journey of becoming a Library member.
 The blueprint exposes inefficient internal processes of how the business delivers membership.

 User pain points and emotional data were lacking.
-I relied on my heuristic review of membership artifacts and backstage processes.
-Also useful was information I gathered from internal sources including:
+I performed a heuristic review of membership artifacts and backstage processes.
+Also useful was information I gathered from internal sources:

 • conversations with key colleagues